lime86/TravellingModule/docs/procedure.md

 For the traveling module, we require that all three FE variants (differential, linear, and synchronous) on RD53A module are tuned.
 The general scan procedure is as follows:

-#### Pre-tuning scans
-For all frontends (can be FE specific if the column range changed accordingly in the code):
+   * **Pre-tuning scans** should be run over all frontends:

--   digital scan
+      * Digital scan
--   analog scan
+      * Analog scan
--   threshold scan
+      * Threshold scan

-#### Tunings
-For each frontend separately.
+   * **Tunings** should be performed on each frontend separately.
 The tuning of the linear frontend has to start with 2000e and retuned to 1000e (execute step 1 and 2 with 2000e and repeat with 1000e).

-1.	global threshold tuning
+      1. Global threshold tuning
-2.	pixel threshold tuning (not for syncFE)
+      2. Pixel threshold tuning (not for syncFE)
-3.	time over threshold tuning
+      3. Time over threshold tuning
-4.	re-adjust pixel threshold
+      4. Re-adjust pixel threshold

 #### Post-tuning scans
 For all frontends (can be FE specific if the column range changed